tiberlab/tibercad/manual/Sphinx/GettingStarted/InputFile.rst

      reference = cb
     }

-An alternative multiple declaration is possible if no parameters, beyond default, are
+An alternative multiple declaration is possible if no options, other than default, are
 declared:

     *model_keyword* (type specifier1, type specifier2,...)